bastman69/gameHotel/README.md

 an eye of a good deal.

 Here you will find an online clone written in PHP.
 The Developing stage is 10%.
-The purpose of this try is for training purposes.
-This code must not be used for commercial purposes as copyright issues  may arise.
+The purpose of this try is for coding practice.
+This code must not be used for commercial purposes as copyright issues  may arise. http://www.hoteltycoongame.co.uk/

 ### Game Objective